 Adolescence Education (grades 7-12)

-The Master of Arts in Teaching (MAT) is a 39-48 credit program designed specifically for college graduates holding an appropriate liberal arts degree in biology, chemistry, English, French, geology or earth science, history, mathematics, social studies or Spanish who have not had formal background in education and who wish to prepare for a teaching career in adolescence education grades 7-12.
+The Master of Arts in Teaching (MAT) is a 39-48 credit program designed specifically for college graduates holding an appropriate liberal arts degree in Biology, Chemistry, English, Geology, History, or Mathematics who have not had a formal background in education and who wish to prepare for a teaching career in adolescence education grades 7-12.

 Upon successful completion of the program, candidates will be recommended to the New York State Education Department for Initial/Professional Certification.

 Applicants to the Master of Arts in Teaching programs must meet the following criteria:

 - A 3.0 or better GPA in all undergraduate course work

 - A 3.0 or better GPA in an appropriate undergraduate major

 - An undergraduate major comparable in breadth, depth, and rigor to the New Paltz undergraduate major in the same field

 - Undergraduate course work that includes a broad and rigorous general education component

 - Undergraduate course work that includes 6 credits of a foreign language at a beginning level or 3 credits at an intermediate or advanced level.
 American Sign Language (ASL) is considered a language other than English.